Advance Care Planning: Healthcare Directives

 Learn more about hospice care and other healthcare decisions you may need to make at the end of life.

 Start by thinking about what kind of treatment you do or do not want in a medical emergency.
 It might help to talk with your doctor about how your current health conditions might influence your health in the future.
 For example, what decisions would you or your family face if your high blood pressure leads to a stroke?
 You can ask your doctor to help you understand and think through your choices before you put them in writing.
-Medicare or private health insurance may cover advance care planning discussions with your doctor.
+Discussing advance care planning decisions with your doctor is free through Medicare during your annual wellness visit.
+Private health insurance may also cover these discussions.

 If you don't have any medical issues now, your family medical history might be a clue to help you think about the future.
 Talk with your doctor about decisions that might come up if you develop health problems similar to those of other family members.

 In considering treatment decisions, your personal values are key.
 Is your main desire to have the most days of life?
 Or, would your focus be on quality of life, as you see it?
 What if an illness leaves you paralyzed or in a permanent coma and you need to be on a ventilator?
 Would you want that?

 What makes life meaningful to you?
 If your heart stops or you have trouble breathing, would you want to undergo life-saving measures if it meant that, in the future, you could be well enough to spend time with your family?
 Would you be content if the emergency leaves you simply able to spend your days listening to books on tape or gazing out the window?

 But, there are many other scenarios.
 Here are a few.
 What would you decide?

 - If a stroke leaves you unable to move and then your heart stops, would you want CPR?
 What if you were also mentally impaired by a stroke—does your decision change?